alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 Use Ctrl-C to stop
 ```

+It seems that's the behavior of rackup out of the box - to launch itself with Puma and default process/thread settings when Puma is available.

 Is my `rackup` even real?
 I installed it through `asdf`:
 ```
 √ ~/work/alexey/rack_experiments/01_thread_globals_naive % which rackup